adobe/aepsdk-optimize-ios/docs/tutorials/assurance-validation.md

 | :---: |
 | **Create Assurance Session - Provide Details** |

+>[!NOTE]
+> For more details on `BASE URL`, see article [Defining custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app).

 4. A new Assurance session is created and the provided QR Code or Link can be used to connect to the session.
 Select **Copy Link (1)** and click on the copy icon (2) to select the link.
 Make a note of the the <small>PIN</small> (3).
 Click **Done (4)**.